 When it comes to cooking a ribeye steak on the grill, choosing the right temperature is crucial to achieving the perfect balance of tenderness and flavor.
 Whether you prefer your steak rare, medium, or well-done, the temperature at which you cook the steak plays a significant role in determining its doneness.

-See also How long to cook chicken cutlet in oven
+See also How to cook striper fish in the oven

 For rare steaks, it is recommended to cook them on high heat, which typically reaches around 450°F (232°C).
 This high temperature allows for a quick sear on the outside while maintaining a juicy and tender interior.
 It is recommended to cook rare steaks for about 4-5 minutes per side to achieve the desired level of doneness.